agaveplatform/deployer/docs/source/Installing Agave/example-inventory-files.rst

       # The name of the core service config file to read in.
       core_config_file: sandbox
     children:
-      # Create a docker_hosts group that contains the auth, core, and db groups
+      # Create a agave group that contains the auth, core, and db groups
-      docker_hosts:
+      agave:
         # common variables to all component hosts
         vars:
           # SSH user, this user should allow ssh based auth without requiring a password